dantasl/Basic-Data-Structure-I/dictionary/README.md

-# Abstract Data Type - Implementing a Hash Table
+# Abstract Data Type - Implementing a Dictionary

-In the present repository I'm storing the codes created to implement a Hash Table.
+In the present repository I'm storing the codes created to implement a Dictionary.

 <b>Lucas Gomes Dantas</b> (<dantaslucas@ufrn.edu.br>), student in the <b>Basic Data Structure I</b> class of <b>Prof. Dr. Selan
 Rodrigues dos Santos</b> at <b>Federal University of Rio Grande do Norte</b>.